-Services that are covered for you What you must pay when you get these services Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers You pay \$0 per visit to an ambulatory surgical center.
+Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+You pay \$150 per visit to an outpatient hospital facility.
+Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
 You pay \$30 per visit.
-Physician/Practitioner services, including doctor's office For all covered services: visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: physician services to treat non-emergency conditions such as cold and flu symptoms, allergies, bronchitis, respiratory infection, sinus problems, rash, eye infection, migraine, and more.
+Physician/Practitioner services, including doctor's office visits For all covered services: Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any You pay \$0 per visit if performed by your PCP (visits to your PCP do NOT require prior authorization). other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: physician services to treat non-emergency conditions such as cold and flu symptoms, allergies, bronchitis, respiratory infection, sinus problems, rash, eye infection, migraine, and more.
 You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
 Refer to the "Additional telehealth services" section in the Medical Benefit Chart for more information.
-Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services to members with a substance use disorder or co-occurring mental health disorder, regardless of their location You pay \$0 (visits to your PCP do NOT require prior authorization).
+You pay \$5 per visit if performed by a specialist.